apifortress/fortress-http-log/README.md

 * `secret` (**string, API Fortress specific**): turns into the x-secret header;
 * `mock_domain` (**url, API Fortress specific**): turns into the x-mock-domain header.
 Set this value if you're using the plugin to create mock responses in API Fortress;
+* `mock_log_all` (**boolean, API Fortress specific**): turns into the x-log-all header.
+Set this value if you're using the plugin to create mock responses in API Fortress.
+If set API Fortress will log each call separately and avoid overwrites;
+* `mock_criterion_headers` (**array, API Fortress specific**): turns into the x-mock-criterion-headers.
+Set this value if you're using the plugin to create mock responses in API Fortress.
+If set, API Fortress will use this list of headers to create expression filters
 * `enable_on_header` (**string**): if set with a header name as value, the plugin will operate only if that header is present in the request;
 * `disable_on_header` (**string**): if set with a header name as value, the plugin will disable itself if that header is present